knoksen/archeng-nexus/README.md

 `npm start` launches `server/index.js` on port `3000`.
 Incoming contact form submissions will be printed to the console.
+The Express server now serves the repository's static files and enables CORS via the `cors` package so the `/api/contact` endpoint can be accessed from other origins.

 ## Tests